bioclipse/bioclipse.scripting/intro.i.md

 Besides managers, Bioclipse also extends the scripting language with a few basic, helpful commands.
-For example, to get documentation you can use the `man` command, for example, for itself:
+For example, to get documentation you can use the `man` command (not available for Bacting), for example, for itself:

 ```js
 man man